data-science-on-aws/data-science-on-aws/README.md

 If not, please logout of your AWS Console in all browser tabs and re-run the steps above!

-## 3. Launch a SageMaker Notebook Instance
+## 3. Launch an Amazon SageMaker Notebook Instance

 Open the [AWS Management Console](https://console.aws.amazon.com/console/home)